LeCorb/bantheinternet.org/README.md

-# bantheinternet.org
+# Stupidity Test
-This is an experiment to build an idiot test.
-A questionnaire that will determine how stupid you are.
+This is an experiment to build a questionnaire that will determine how stupid you are.